Results 1 - 10 from 57 for wolf packs in 0.474 sec.

 EEK! - Critter Corner - Timber Wolf

-North america were in Minnesota, Canada, and Alaska.
+Wisconsin.
+At that time, the only wild wolves in North america were in Minnesota, Canada, and Alaska.
 In the early 1970's, new wolf packs were found in northern Wisconsin.
 Where do you think they came from?
 Minnesota.
-These new ... radio collars around their necks.
-The radios help biologists follow the wolves around and locate the packs' home sites.
-During the summer, under cover of darkness, biologists howl near these home sites to ...
+These new packs needed protection, ... live together in family groups called packs, usually 2-15 wolves.
+Each wolf pack needs about 100 square miles of ...

 www.dnr.state.wi.us